!!! Concerns all students in Logic, Linguistics and Computer Science !!!

 presentation (30 minutes including 10 minutes of discussion) or for a

 poster presentation.
-The accepted papers will be published in the
+All the accepted papers will be published in the

 during the summer school.

-committee and will be offered a prize by Kluwer Academic Publishers
+selected by the programme committee and will be offered a prize by

 The Student Session papers should describe original, unpublished work,